aws/aws-encryption-sdk-cli/README.rst

    --encrypt
    @master-key.conf # Use existing master key config
    @caching.conf
-   # Always recurse, but require interactive overwrite.
+   # Always recurse, but prompt before overwriting.
    --recursive
    --interactive

 .. code-block:: sh

-   aws-encryption-cli @my-encrypt -i $INPUT -o $OUTPUT
+   aws-encryption-cli @my-encrypt.config -i $INPUT -o $OUTPUT

 Encoding
 --------
-By default, ``aws-encryption-cli`` will always output raw binary data and expect raw binary data as input.
-However, there are some cases where you might not want this to be the case.
+By default, ``aws-encryption-cli`` always returns raw binary data and expects raw binary data as input.
+However, there are some cases where binary data is undesirable.

-Sometimes this might be for convenience:
+You might want to avoid binary data as a convenience:

-* Accepting ciphertext through stdin from a human.
+* Accepting ciphertext from a person through stdin.
-* Presenting ciphertext through stdout to a human.
+* Displaying ciphertext to a person in stdout.

-Sometimes it might be out of necessity:
+Sometimes, you cannot accept binary data.

 * Saving ciphertext output to a shell variable.

-   * Most shells apply a system encoding to any data stored in a variable.
-As a result, this often results in corrupted data if binary data is stored without additional encoding.
+   * Most shells encode any data stored in a variable.
+Data might be corrupted if it is stored  in a variable without encoding.

 * Piping ciphertext in PowerShell.

-   * Similar to the above, all data passed through a PowerShell pipe is encoded using the system encoding.
+   * All data passed through a PowerShell pipe is encoded using the system encoding.

-In order to address these scenarios, we provide two optional arguments:
+To address these scenarios, ``aws-encryption-cli`` includes a built-in encoding and decoding feature.
+We provide two optional parameters:

 * ``--decode`` : Base64-decode input before processing.
 * ``--encode`` : Base64-encode output after processing.